ortiz2030/incognito/README.md

-# Chrome Extension: URL Redirector
+# Chrome Extension: URL Incognito Redirector

 This is a Chrome extension that allows you to redirect specific URLs to an incognito window automatically.
 If you frequently find yourself on distracting or unwanted websites and want a quick way to redirect them to an incognito window, this extension is for you!